Snoaux248/Hackathon/README.md

 - extract the zip archive
 - extract the given archive browse to 'Hackathon'
 - run `cd /%path to project Folder%/Hackathon/src/` in you terminal
-- run `javac Hackatho/*.java` in your terminal to compile the program
+- run `javac Hackathon/*.java` in your terminal to compile the program
-- run `java Hackatho.Main` in your terminal to run the program
+- run `java Hackathon.Main` in your terminal to run the program

 ## Running the native mac or windows binary